tpm2-software/tpm2-tools/man/tpm2_quote.1.md

   * **-l**, **--id-list**=_PCR\_ID\_LIST_

-	The comma separated list of selected PCRs' ids, 0~23 e.g. "4,5,6".
+    The comma separated list of selected PCRs' e.g. "4,5,6".

   * **-L**, **--sel-list**=_PCR\_SELECTION\_LIST_:

     The list of pcr banks and selected PCRs' ids for each bank.
     _PCR\_SELECTION\_LIST_ values should follow the
     pcr bank specifiers standards, see section "PCR Bank Specifiers".

+    Also see **NOTES** section below.

   * **-m**, **--message**: